Prophet (company): Solution Evolution & Leadership Transition (1998-2005)

-In 1998, Michael Dunn was named company president.
-Around the same time, author and consultant David Aaker began working with Prophet.
-Aaker currently serves as the company's vice chairman.
-Dunn was named chief executive officer in 2000.
-He is currently the firm's chairman and CEO.
-Prophet's annual revenue has grown to approximately $125 million with over 500 employees worldwide.
+In 1998, Michael Dunn was named company president, marking a significant organizational milestone.
+Around the same time,David Aaker--author of "Managing Brand Equity" and leading brand strategy consultant--began working with Prophet.
+He later became company's vice chairman.
+In 2000, Dunn was promoted to chief executive officer, establishing the leadership structure that would guide the firm's growth through the 2000s.